 San Diego County consumers can obtain information on the levels of fluoride that will be present in their water by contacting their retail water agency.

-Additional information on the fluoridation of drinking water is available at:
+Additional information on the fluoridation of drinking water:

-- MWD’s fluoridation web page at: Metropolitan Fluoridation or by calling its Water Quality Information Hotline at (800) 354-4420
+- Metropolitan Fluoridation Face Sheet or by call its Water Quality Information Hotline at (800) 354-4420

-- American Dental Association- Consumers with questions on whether they should adjust their dental health practices in any way should ask their dentist.
+- American Dental Association- Consumers with questions on whether they should adjust their dental health practices should ask their dentist.